espocrm/documentation/docs/extensions/outlook-integration/email.md

 ## Setting-up email account

-Assuming that the administrator has already set up the integration.
+Assuming that the administrator has already set up the Outlook integration.

 Create a Personal or Group Email Account.
 The the you create, specify IMAP and SMTP parameters for Outlook.
 IMAP host: `outlook.office365.com` or `imap-mail.outlook.com`;  SMTP host: `smtp.office365.com`.
 Leave the *Password* fields empty for both IMAP and SMTP.
 Then, save the record.